Francis W. Carpenter papers

 Biographical Note

 Toy inventor and manufacturer Francis W. Carpenter was born in New York City of Quaker parents in 1844, and died in 1925 in Greenwich, New York.
 His mother was a direct descendant of Stephen Hopkins, one of the signers of the Declaration of Independence.
-He married Hannah L. Field; they had five daughters and three sons.
+He married Hannah L. Field and they had five daughters and three sons.

 Carpenter set up shop in Rye, New York, and was one of the first two manufacturers to apply for a patent on a cast iron toy locomotive, filing an application on October 1, 1879—the same date as rival Jerome Secor.
 In private correspondence, Secor proposed that Carpenter withdraw his application and admit that “I am the first inventor of the cast locomotive…as though you had not applied for a patent.”
 Then Secor would license Carpenter “to make the cast iron locomotive you described to me, viz. cast in halves and without a mechanical movement.”
 His intent was that “you and I would have the field.”
 Carpenter agreed, and the date June 8, 1880, is found on toys of both men.
 Carpenter’s patent applications, dated May 4 and May 25 of that year, depict a simple train set which was apparently never produced.